http4s/http4s/docs/src/main/tut/client.md

 ### Creating the client

-A good default choice is the `PooledHttp1Client`.
-As the name implies, the `PooledHttp1Client` maintains a connection pool and speaks HTTP 1.x.
+A good default choice is the `Http1Client`.
+The `Http1Client` maintains a connection pool and speaks HTTP 1.x.

+Note: In production code you would want to use `Http1Client.stream[F[_]: Effect]: Stream[F, Http1Client]` to safely acquire and release resources.
+In the documentation we are forced to use `.unsafeRunSync` to create the client.

 ```tut:book
 import org.http4s.client.blaze._